Edson Ratinho

 Edson Ramos Silva (born 31 May 1986), nicknamed Ratinho, is a Brazilian former professional footballer who played as a right back.

 His nickname "Ratinho", meaning "little mouse", followed him since his childhood.
 As an official nickname on his football shirt, it was initiated in 2007 by his mentor at AEK – and his manager since then – Rivaldo, who had an AEK shirt decorated with the name "Edson Ratinho" and offered it to Ramos; ever since then he appears under this name.

 Career

 AEK Athens

 In 2007, he moved to the Greek Super League side AEK Athens for €350K.
-He scored for his new side in a match against Levadiakos FC.
+He scored for his new side in a match against Levadiakos.
 Having started his second season at AEK, he asked in October 2008 to leave and immediately departed to Brazil.
 In January 2009 he brought AEK an offer, thus transferring initially to his late club Mogi Mirim for €350K and subsequently (February 2009) moving on to Uzbekistan and the FC Bunyodkor, following the footsteps of his manager and teammate at AEK Rivaldo, who had taken the same route from AEK to Bunyodkor six months earlier.